 These duties placed on the local authority can only be discharged with the full cooperation of other partners, many of whom have individual duties when carrying out their functions under section 11 of the Children Act 2004 (see chapter 2).
-Under section 10 of the same Act, the local authority is under a duty to make arrangements to promote cooperation between itself and organisations and agencies to improve the wellbeing of local children (see chapter 1).
+Under section 10 of the same Act, the local authority is under a duty to make arrangements to promote cooperation between itself and organisations and agencies to improve the wellbeing of local children

+(see chapter 1).
 This co-operation should exist and be effective at all levels of an organisation, from strategic level through to operational delivery.

-The Children Act 2004, as amended by the Children and Social Work Act 2017, strengthens this already important relationship by placing new duties on key agencies in a local area.
+The Children Act 2004 as amended by the Children and Social Work Act 2017, strengthens this already important relationship by placing new duties on key agencies in a local area.
 Specifically, the police, clinical commissioning groups and the local authority are under a duty to make arrangements to work together, and with other partners locally, to safeguard and promote the welfare of all children in their area.

 Everyone who comes into contact with children and families has a role to play.

+Keeping Children Safe in Education (2022) places the following statutory duties on all schools and academies:

+- Schools and academies should be aware of and follow the procedures issued by Children's Safeguarding Partnerships. - Staff should be vigilant to signs of abuse and to whom they should report any concerns on to. - Schools and Academies should have procedures in place which are disseminated to all staff for handling suspected or actual cases of abuse of pupils, including procedures to be followed in the case of allegations against persons in a position of trust. - Every school/academy should have Designated Safeguarding Lead who is a member of the senior management team and responsible for co-coordinating safeguarding/child protection work within the academy and liaising with other agencies as appropriate. - Staff with designated responsibility for safeguarding and child protection should receive appropriate single agency and multi-agency training. - All other staff in the academy should receive training to raise their awareness of signs and symptoms of suspected or actual abuse and the procedures they should follow annually. - That all schools, academies, and FE colleges should share information and work in partnership with other agencies when there are concerns about a child's welfare. - The former version of KCSiE, 2020, confirms the definition of safeguarding children includes both mental and physical health and we now must all ensure we pay particular attention to the mental health of young people.

 Safeguarding and promoting the welfare of children is defined for the purposes of this quidance as:

-Keeping Children Safe in Education (2021) places the following statutory duties on all schools:

-- - School should be aware of and follow the procedures issued by Children's • Safeguarding Partnerships. - Staff should be vigilant to signs of abuse and to whom they should report any concerns on to. - School should have procedures in place which are disseminated to all staff for • handling suspected or actual cases of abuse of pupils, including procedures to be followed in the case of allegations against persons in a position of trust. - Every school should have Designated Safeguarding Lead who is a member of the • senior management team and responsible for co-coordinating safeguarding/child protection work within the school and liaising with other agencies as appropriate. - Staff with designated responsibility for safeguarding and child protection should • receive appropriate single agency and multi-agency training approved by Sandwell Children's Safeguarding Partnership at least every two years. - All other staff in school should receive training to raise their awareness of signs and symptoms of suspected or actual abuse and the procedures they should follow annually. - That all schools, academies, and FE colleges should share information and work in partnership with other agencies when there are concerns about a child's welfare. - The former version of KCSiE, 2020, confirms the definition of safeguarding children • includes both mental and physical health and we now must all ensure we pay particular attention to the mental health of young people.

-Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as:

-- Protecting children from maltreatment. - Preventing impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best outcomes.
+- Protecting children from maltreatment. - Preventing impairment of children's mental and physical health or development.

+- Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best outcomes.